xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

 ### 2.3 Parallel problems

-Parallel problems share similar tension types but do not rely on Q105 components.
+Parallel problems share similar tension types or narrative concerns but do not rely on Q105 components.

 * Q059 · Thermodynamic cost of information processing
   Reason: Both study limits of control in high dimensional systems where local metrics can fail to capture global tail behavior.